raspberrypilearning/astro-pi-guide/inputs-outputs/buttons.md

   ap.show_message("Here we go!")
   ```

-  When you press the *UP* button you should see there *Here we go* message.
+  When you press the *UP* button you should see the *Here we go* message.

 1. You might also want to test if a button is being held down and perhaps do something if it was held down for over 3 seconds?
 Here is another example: